 Use a broadcast spreader, not a drop spreader

 As the name implies, a broadcast spreader broadcasts whatever dry material you are applying to your lawn (fertilizer, fungicide, insecticide, grass seed, etc.) while a drop spreader drops whatever you are applying.
 For a novice DIY homeowner, a broadcast spreader is more forgiving and allows for the applicator to slightly overlap their application.
+Read more about the differences between the two in Broadcast vs. Drop Spreaders.

 Pictured above: a broadcast spreader.